egozverev/mini-java-interpreter/README.md

 This interpreter supports all necessary features every self-respecting interpreter shall.

-We've got classes, functions, scopes and more basic things like types and arithmetics here.
+We've got classes, functions, scopes and more basic things like types and arithmetic here.

 MJ is a language which is ideal for learning how to work with programming languages, since it is simpler than any real OOP language, but it still has